praveenk2k7/Stock_prediction/README.md

 Predict stock prices using different Deep learning and ML models

 # Overview
-This is the project on predicting the stock prices using various Machine Learning and Deep Learning models ranging from simple linear models to reinforcement learning.
-The task also includes analyzing stocks using python.
+This is the project on predicting the stock prices using various Machine Learning and Deep Learning models.
+The project also includes analyzing stocks using python.
 The project is based on basic python and ML libraries along with historical data of AAPL downloaded form yahoo finance.
 The link is provided below

 https://finance.yahoo.com/quote/AAPL/history?p=AAPL